ikorepanov/ikorepanov/README.md

 ### About me

 I started my journey in IT in 2021 by learning the basics of HTML and CSS, and in 2022 I completely focused on the backend.
 I am now confident in Python, Django and DRF.
-My plans include further improvement in algorithms and data structures, as well as gaining commercial experience.
+My plans include further improvement in algorithms and data structures, as well as gaining commercial experience. <br>
 I will be glad to communicate with you and new opportunities that the Universe opens for us )

 ### Some statistics